celestiaorg/docs/docs/developers/celestia-app-vesting.md

 #### Query the devnet vesting account details

-Check that the account has been created and works as expected by quering the `TO_ADDRESS` account details:
+Check that the account has been created and works as expected by querying the `TO_ADDRESS` account details:

 ```bash